TibiaHoGBot/HoGBot-Library/docs/functions/character/maround.md

 ```
 {% endcode %}

-_Each 100 milliseconds, it will check if you have more than 20% of mana and if there's more than 2 .
+_Each 100 milliseconds, it will check if you have more than 20% of mana and if there's more than 2 monsters.
 If yes it will use exura gran spell._